tildearrow/furnace/doc/1-intro/faq.md

 each chip has its own set of limitations regarding what frequencies it can play. if these limits are likely to be found in normal tracking, they'll be mentioned in [that chip's documentation](../7-systems/).

-### does Furnace support tunings other than twelve tone equal temperament?

-no. both tracker and format are built on that scale and tuning.

 ### can I add effects to the output like EQ or reverb?

 not yet, but it's in the early development stage.